Skip to content

 Implementation choices

-MStream follows the paper's overall detector structure, while making a small number of practical implementation choices for library use:
+MStream keeps the core mStream sketch layout, while making a small number of practical implementation choices for library use:

-• For real-valued features, the paper applies log(1+x).
-This library uses asinh(x) instead so that all finite signed numerical inputs are supported, including values at or below -1.
+• Real-valued features are normalized with asinh(x) so that all finite signed numerical inputs are supported, including values at or below -1.
+The paper applies log(1+x), which is only defined for x > -1.

 Timestamp semantics